viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 For more information, see [Train a model](/ml/train-model/).

-#### Upload an existing ML model
+### Upload an existing ML model

-If you already have a model you want to use, you can upload an existing model instead.
+If you want to use a pre-trained model instead of training your own, or already have a model you want to use, you can upload an existing model instead.

+{{% alert title="Info" color="info" %}}
+If you trained your own model in the previous section, skip to the next section.
+{{% /alert %}}

 For example, you could use the object detection model we trained for the [Turn on Lights with Object Detection tutorial](/tutorials/projects/light-up/), which was trained on many common objects, including animals, vehicles, household items, and sports gear.
 You can download that model here: